Monday, November 25, 2024

 My house.
 This is the oldest picture I have of the house from the late 1970s.

-I bought this house in the summer of 1975 with a Fannie Mae loan and my father who co-signed the papers but that was the extent of his help.
-He never had to cover a payment for me.
-I don’t remember if there was a down payment, if so it was only a few hundred dollars.
-I was 25, had just started my little studio doing etched glass, and was scared spitless that I had just signed a paper that indebted me for $19,000 plus interest.
+I bought this house in the summer of 1975 with a Fannie Mae loan and my father, who co-signed the papers and loaned me the 10% of the $19,000 purchase price needed for the down payment.
+I was 25, had just started my little studio doing etched glass, and was scared spitless that I had just signed a paper that indebted me for $17,100 plus interest.
 The payments were less than $200 a month.
 I wasn’t able to take possession of it until October as the old woman needed the time to pack up and move to Arizona to live with her daughter.
-By then Marc and were together but he didn’t move in until the following year.
+By then Marc and I were together but he didn’t move in until the following year.

 We finally sold it in 2014 for many reasons…nearly 40 years of living hand to mouth on an artist’s income was not good for an old house that needed more attention than we could afford, the ignored inner city neighborhood was getting gentrified and property taxes were becoming unaffordable, the new people moving in felt us long time residents were bringing their property values down, and we basically had been living and working under the radar of the city and the neighborhood was coming under the scrutiny of city inspectors with all the new construction…but those of you who have been reading here for a long time know how hard it was for me to let go of it even though we were spending less and less time here.
 We had moved out to the house we're in now, coming in only three days a week to work in the studio when we had work.